Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

 Frequently Asked Questions

-Long fermentation refers to allowing pizza dough to develop slowly over an extended period, improving flavour, structure and texture.
+Long fermentation means allowing pizza dough to develop slowly over an extended period, improving flavour, structure and texture.

-Roman pizza relies on structure and crispness.
-Longer fermentation helps create a balanced internal crumb that supports that texture.
+Roman pizza relies on structure and crispness, and longer fermentation helps create a balanced internal crumb that supports that texture.

 Yes.
-Extended fermentation allows natural flavour compounds to develop, creating deeper and more complex taste.
+Extended fermentation allows natural flavour compounds to develop, creating a deeper and more complex taste.

 Many people find long-fermented dough feels lighter, though individual experience varies.